exosite/TI-MSP430e4/README.md

 * Navigate back to [your Solutions page](https://www.exosite.io/business/solutions) and add a Product by clicking on the "+ NEW SOLUTION" button and choosing the "Add a Product" option.
 * In the "Create New Solution" form, select the new Product specification you added by choosing "TI SimpleLink LaunchPad" as your Solution starting point.
 Choose a name that makes sense to you and complete the Product process by clicking "ADD".
 * Click on your new SimpleLink Product and copy your Product Id to your machine's clipboard.
 You will use this value to configure your development kit to connect to Murano.
-* Click on the Product's "SETTINGS" Tab and click on the check box "Allow development devices to connect".
+* Click on the Product's "SETTINGS" Tab and click on the check box "Allow development devices to connect" then click the "SAVE" button on the bottom of the page.

 ### Configuring and using your kit.